alan2207/apexcharts-react/README.md

 - `expose` - func - function that exposes the chart instance to the parent component in order to enable user to call the instance methods from the outside of the chart component

-For more info about how to create chart check out the official [docs](https://apexcharts.com/).
+For more info on how to create charts check out the official [docs](https://apexcharts.com/).